swiss/fedlex-jolux/doc/vocabularies.md

 In RDF, a vocabulary is a **set of predefined terms**, that is used to describe resources.
 These terms are defined in a way that allows them to be used **consistently across different datasets**.
 In the case of JOLux, vocabularies are specifically used only on the object position of RDF triples.

 Fedlex defines and makes use of multiple vocabularies.
-This sub-page lists an overview and the main vocabularies and its associated properties that are used in describing the legal resources.
+This sub-page lists an overview and the main vocabularies and its associated properties that are used in describing the legislative resources.

 ## Available Vocabularies